yoava333/ctf-writeups/googlectf_quals/2019/sandstone/README.md

 Noteworthy is the use of the nightly toolchain, in Rust, the nightly toolchain is where the language developers are allowed to experiment with unstable/bleeding edge features.
 It's also where new features like [nll](https://github.com/rust-lang/rfcs/blob/master/text/2094-nll.md) or [pin](https://github.com/rust-lang/rfcs/blob/master/text/2349-pin.md) were/are developed.

-The main challenge binary `sandbox-sandstone` will read rust code from the user, inject it into a rust project template and execute the user code.
+The main challenge binary `sandbox-sandstone` will read Rust code from the user, inject it into a Rust project template and execute the user code.

 Let's look at the `read_code` function:
 ```rust